 - Be part of an existing support system so you may constantly extract knowledge from their resources.

 - Learn to draw a boundary somewhere.
 Sometimes, the victim(s) might be very injured and thus unable to decide what’s better for them.
 That’s when you have to decide what’s better for them and help them navigate.
 Other times, you might end up with a completely uneducated and angry woman who needs help.
-Look at your comfort zone and then decide if you wish to help; and also decide when you need to stop helping out and move on with your life.
+Look at your comfort zone and then decide if you wish to help; and also decide when you need to stop volunteering and move on with your life.

 - Create your “Safety Tips” list, which should list the most critical points you want to bring up while advising a victim of abuse or someone who is willing to learn how to help them out.
 Here is a sample list that I created.